myoortcloud/edx-platform/docs/en_us/course_authors/source/creating_content/create_discussion.rst

    .. image:: ../Images/DiscussionComponentEditor.png
     :alt: Image of the discussion component editor with a category of "Getting Graded" and a Subcategory of "Answering More Than Once"

-   The **Display Name** that you provide appears above the discussion in the course content.
+   The **Display Name** that you provide identifies the discussion in the course content.
 The **Category** and **Subcategory** names appear in the list of discussion topics on the **Discussion** page.
 To uniquely identify the discussion in your course, each **Category** / **Subcategory** pair that